nmonnet/Warp-Factory-for-Python/README.md

 This is a passion project that I aim to develop as rigorously as possible; however, I do not have a lot of free time and I do not yet have extensive experience in developing large Python projects, which may affect its overall structure.

 Don't hesitate to leave a comment should you have any questions :)

+---
+There is a mistake in the Lentz-inspired metric, in the analytical approach, I will correct it later as it's not important now.